 If you’re working on a new site, you can optimize your images before uploading them using a site like Compressor.
 Run your photos through there, save the compressed file, and upload that to your site instead of the original file.

 If your site’s older, however, and you need to optimize photos you’ve already posted, I recommend ShortPixel.
-I actually downloaded it this past weekend and used it to optimize the photos on this site.
-I was able to compress my photos an average of 63 percent using this tool!
+I use it to optimize the photos on this site.
+I am typically able to compress my photos an average of 63 percent using this tool!
 They have a free plan, but even the paid plans are super affordable.

 8. Make your posts shareable

 If you want people to share your post across social media, you need to make it easy for them.
 One way to do this is to add social media buttons to your site.
 I use Social Warfare, which I love, but there are tons of different options out there.

 Aside from making it possible for people to physically share your posts, you need to give them content to share.
 Make sure at least one image in your post is maximized for Pinterest sharing.
 Canva is a very popular tool for making images, as is PicMonkey, though my personal favorite at the moment is Stencil.
 Any of these sites will make it easy for you to create good-looking graphics, even if you aren’t a designer.